trebeljahr/trebeljahr.com/_booknotes/immune.md

 > In the world of proteins shape determines what they can and can't do.
 Shape is everything.

 I think this idea applies to *everything*, not just Proteins.
-The difference between different things is really just the shape in which energy is organized.
+The difference between different things is just the shape in which energy is organized.

 > Your cells are nothing but bags of proteins guided by chemistry.

 #### Chapter Summary:

-Cells make up the body, proteins make up cells, everything is governed by biochemistry, each cell, while complex, follows "simple" rules, butt together they form things that they alone couldn't.
+Cells make up the body, proteins make up cells, and everything is governed by biochemistry, each cell, while complex, follows "simple" rules, but together they form things that they alone couldn't.
 You.
-But still the question remains, how can, essentially somewhat stupid things, defend your body - and do such a good job at it?
+But still, the question remains, how can, essentially somewhat stupid things, defend your body - and do such a good job at it?

 ### Chapter 4 - The Empires and Kingdoms of the Immune System

 #### Chapter Summary:

-The Immune System is made up of two distinct parts that play together nicely - the Innate Immune System and the Adaptive Immune System, the first is generic first line, broad defenses while the other is highly specialized on specific strains of pathogens.
+The Immune System is made up of two distinct parts that play together nicely - the Innate Immune System and the Adaptive Immune System, the first is a generic first line, broad defenses while the other is highly specialized on specific strains of pathogens.

 ## Part II - Catastrophic Damage